beaver-lodge/beaver/README.md

 ## Erlang apps related to the Beaver

-LLVM/MLIR is a giant project, and built around that Beaver have hundreds of Erlang modules and thousands of functions.
+LLVM/MLIR is a giant project, and built around that Beaver have thousands of functions.
 To properly ship LLVM/MLIR and streamline the development process, we need to carefully break the functionalities at different level into different Erlang apps under the same umbrella.

-- `:manx`: Pure Elixir, compiler backend for [Nx](https://github.com/elixir-nx/nx/tree/main/nx#readme).
 - `:beaver`: Elixir and C/C++ hybrid.
   - Top level app ships the high level functionalities including IR generation and pattern definition.
   - MLIR CAPI wrappers built by parsing LLVM/MLIR CAPI C headers and some middle level helper functions to hide the C pointer related operations.
 This app will add the loaded MLIR C library and managed MLIR context to Erlang supervisor tree.
 Rust is also used in this app, but mainly for LLVM/MLIR CMake integration.
   - All the Ops defined in stock MLIR dialects, built by querying the registry.
 This app will ship MLIR Ops with Erlang idiomatic practices like behavior compliance.
 - `:kinda`: Elixir and Zig hybrid, generating NIFs from MLIR C headers.
 Repo: https://github.com/beaver-project/kinda
+- `:manx`: Pure Elixir, compiler backend for [Nx](https://github.com/elixir-nx/nx/tree/main/nx#readme).

 ### Notes on consuming and development